IoannisKaldiris/Discord-Bot/README.md

 ## 📦 What’s included in this repo
 - This **README** (overview and documentation).
-- `/docs/FEATURES.md` — Deeper descriptions and flows for each feature.
+- `/docs/FEATURES.md` — Deeper descriptions and flows for each feature and better undrstanding for anyone interested.
 - `/docs/CHANNELS.md` — Server layout and behavior of each channel.
-- `settings.example.py` — A **safe** template of configuration keys (no secrets).
+- `settings.example.py` — A **safe** template of configuration keys.
 - `requirements.txt` — High-level dependency list (no private libs).
-- `.gitignore` — Ensures private code, data, and secrets stay out of Git history.
+- `.gitignore` —.

 ## 🚀 See it live
 Best way to evaluate: interact with the running bot in the community server.
 👉 **https://discord.gg/XMeevpkj**

 ## 👤 Author
-**Ioannis Kaldiris** — Python & Java developer, with a focus on backend systems, Discord integrations, and scalable architectures.
+**Ioannis Kaldiris** — Java & Python developer, with a focus on backend systems, Discord integrations, and scalable architectures.
 Explore more of my work: https://github.com/IoannisKaldiris